confidential-computing/twi/TWI Requirements.md

 1. Requirement 1 states:

-&nbsp;&nbsp;&nbsp;*The specifications of Workload Identities, Workload Credentials and authentication/authorization mechanisms developed by the TWI SIG must all be portable, standards-based, and capable of supporting transport-level and application-level scenarios, as well as federation.*
+   *The specifications of Workload Identities, Workload Credentials and authentication/authorization mechanisms developed by the TWI SIG must all be portable, standards-based, and capable of supporting transport-level and application-level scenarios, as well as federation.*

-&nbsp;&nbsp;&nbsp;In the case of Workloads developed in-house, integration of Workload Credential issuance with CI/CD mechanisms is highly desirable.
+   In the case of Workloads developed in-house, integration of Workload Credential issuance with CI/CD mechanisms is highly desirable.

-&nbsp;&nbsp;&nbsp;In the case of managed Workloads or Workloads obtained from trusted sources, other forms of provenance establishment can be used, with automation and accountability remaining key features
+   In the case of managed Workloads or Workloads obtained from trusted sources, other forms of provenance establishment can be used, with automation and accountability remaining key features.

-&nbsp;&nbsp;&nbsp;Both code itself and the configuration/environment in which the code is deployed are important in Workload Credential issuance; the environment may include attributes such as whether the code is deployed in test or production, what physical location the computation takes place in, and others.
+   Both code itself and the configuration/environment in which the code is deployed are important in Workload Credential issuance; the environment may include attributes such as whether the code is deployed in test or production, what physical location the computation takes place in, and others.

 2. Requirement 8 states:

-&nbsp;&nbsp;&nbsp;*Workload Identity must coexist in a predictable manner with regular datacenter maintenance operations such as Workload migration.*
+   *Workload Identity must coexist in a predictable manner with regular datacenter maintenance operations such as Workload migration.*

-&nbsp;&nbsp;&nbsp;1. *Operations that would change the Workload Credentials (e.g., by modifying some of the claims) should require redeployment where the old Workload is torn down and the new one stood up in its place with different Workload Credentials.*
+   * *Operations that would change the Workload Credentials (e.g., by modifying some of the claims) should require redeployment where the old Workload is torn down and the new one stood up in its place with different Workload Credentials.*
-&nbsp;&nbsp;&nbsp;2. *Operations that would preserve the Workload Credentials, such as migration within the datacenter between equivalent hardware instances, need not require new Workload Credentials to be issued.*
+   * *Operations that would preserve the Workload Credentials, such as migration within the datacenter between equivalent hardware instances, need not require new Workload Credentials to be issued.*

-&nbsp;&nbsp;&nbsp;Consider the following two nearly-equivalent cases: a Workload is migrating from the Berlin datacenter to Frankfurt.
+   Consider the following two nearly-equivalent cases: a Workload is migrating from the Berlin datacenter to Frankfurt.
 In one case, the original Workload Credential contains a claim “Location \= Germany”.
 In the other case, the claim is “Location \= Berlin”.
 From the standpoint of this requirement, the first case does not change the claims of the Workload and the migration operation does not require the Credential to be reissued.
 In the second case, the migration operation must be treated as a re-deployment so that the Location claim can be updated to Frankfurt.

 # Issues

 TODO: Resolve all of these before we publish the final version of this document

 1. Does this apply to different components implementing different "sub-services" and to e.g. CPU-to-GPU alike?
 2. Perhaps a definition (or examples) of "equivalent" or "inequivalent" would be helpful.

-&nbsp;&nbsp;&nbsp;Here are some examples of platform operations that might change the security posture of a Workload but that are unknown to the Workload and can result in the Workload unknowingly passing an identity with stale claims.
+   Here are some examples of platform operations that might change the security posture of a Workload but that are unknown to the Workload and can result in the Workload unknowingly passing an identity with stale claims.

-&nbsp;&nbsp;&nbsp;a.
+   a.
 Workloads running on the same CPU/PSP when the CPU/PSP firmware is transparently updated to a new version.
-&nbsp;&nbsp;&nbsp;b.
+   b.
 Workloads migrated to different hardware (a different CPU) in the same rack running the same firmware.
-&nbsp;&nbsp;&nbsp;c.
+   c.
 Workloads migrated to hardware in a different datacenter (think "availability zone") in physically proximate geography and identical governmental jurisdiction.
-&nbsp;&nbsp;&nbsp;d.
+   d.
 Attestation evidence can become outdated at any time.
-&nbsp;&nbsp;&nbsp;e.
+   e.
 An attestation report can be requested at any time.
-&nbsp;&nbsp;&nbsp;f.
+   f.
 Attestation endorsement/verification can be performed at any time.

-&nbsp;&nbsp;&nbsp;This pattern suggests the need for leveraging identity token lifetime to allow customers to set how long they are willing to accept the risk of stale attestation evidence versus accepting the performance implications of frequent renewals to preserve freshness.
+   This pattern suggests the need for leveraging identity token lifetime to allow customers to set how long they are willing to accept the risk of stale attestation evidence versus accepting the performance implications of frequent renewals to preserve freshness.

 # References